 '''

-init (source, empty=False)
+init(source: str, empty: bool = False) \rightarrow None Construct a Token from the given source line.

 '''

-Construct a Token from the given source line.

 A Token line ends in an an LF line break according to the CoNLL-U specification.
 However, this method accepts a line with or without the LF line break.